HenningBuhl/low-resource-machine-translation/README.md

 python train_one_to_one.py --src-lang de --tgt-lang nl
 ```

 or use the run.sh-script.
 The script passes arguments to the python program.
-The script uses PascaslCase for those kind of arguments.
+The script uses PascalCase for those kind of arguments.
 Lists are passed comma separated.

 ```
 bash run.sh EXPERIMENT=train_one_to_one SrcLang=de TgtLang=nl